emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 ----------------

 A :term:`weak-key hash table` has :term:`weak references (1)` to its keys.
-If the key dies, the value corresponding that key is automatically deleted from the table too.
+If the key dies, the value corresponding to that key is automatically deleted from the table too.
 Similarly, a :term:`weak-value hash table` has weak references to its values, and a :term:`doubly weak hash table` has weak references to both.

 In this section, I'll describe how to add all three types of weak hash table to the toy Scheme interpreter.
 This requires a few far-reaching